Reds vs. Dodgers Player Props Betting Odds

-You can find player prop bet odds for Freddie Freeman, Jonathan India and others on the Los Angeles Dodgers and Cincinnati Reds heading into their matchup at 7:10 PM ET on Wednesday at Great American Ball Park.
+Player prop bet options for Freddie Freeman, Jonathan India and others are listed when the Los Angeles Dodgers visit the Cincinnati Reds at Great American Ball Park on Thursday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with DraftKings!